• About

 You can sum the Booster goals up with a mission statement.
 Think about the what, who, and why of your club.
 A catchy, clear message can be a powerful tool.
 It’s also an excellent way to attract members and supporters when adhering to three simple rules:

-• Keep the message clear and concise
+• Keep the message clear and concise—aim for one to two sentences.

-• Be optimistic and aim high, but keep realistic goals
+• Be optimistic and aim high, but keep realistic goals with measurable outcomes.

-• Make your message inspiring
+• Make your message inspiring and specific to your program’s needs.

 • Ask others what they think of the mission statement, and be open to changing it.